TRIPTYK/ember-common-ui/doc-app/tests/dummy/app/templates/docs/ember-input/datepicker.md

 - **placeholder**: Placeholder text displayed when the date field is empty.

-- **format**: The format for displaying the selected date.
-Defaults to 'dd/MM/yyyy'.

 - **onClose**: A function called when the date picker is closed.

 - **label**: The title or label displayed with the date picker.